kkoomen/vim-doge/README.md

 basis in a quick and easy way.

-Rather than scraping off the internet to find all sorts of vim plugins for every language I was coding in, I did want a single plugin that would support every language I was working in.
+Rather than scraping off the internet to find all sorts of vim plugins for every language I was coding in, I was more or less looking for a single plugin that supports every language I was working in.

 Another big motivation for me is that I've noticed people tend to skip the documentation part because writing _just the skeleton_ of the comment takes